Cyber Resilience

 CVE-2025-48811 is a medium-severity Missing Support for Integrity Check (CWE-353) vulnerability in Microsoft Windows 10 1507.
 Its CVSS base score is 6.7 (Medium).

-Operationally, ranked in the top 31.9% of CVEs by exploit likelihood; it is not currently listed in the CISA KEV catalog.
+Operationally, exploitation aligns with the MITRE ATT&CK technique Component Firmware (T1542.002); ranked at the 17th percentile by exploit likelihood (below the median); it is not currently listed in the CISA KEV catalog.

 EU & UK References